Computational Items | USAGE Clause

 COMP-2 | COMPUTATION-2

-COMP-2 is a USAGE type used to store internal double-precision (64 bit) floating-point numbers and applicable to numeric data items.
+COMP-2 stores the numbers as internal double-precision (64 bit) floating-point numbers and applicable to numeric data items.
 It has no PICTURE clause, and it is 8 bytes long (DOUBLE WORD).
 COMP-2 data is stored in the format of mantissa and exponent.

 Digits in PICTURE clauseStorage occupied